eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 The `ConfigArray` has all information to distinguish if the config was changed since the last time.

+### ✅ Plugin resolution change

+Because this is after [#7], the effect of the plugin resolution change is limited.

+If people are using multiple shareable configs which depend on plugins via `dependencies` field of `package.json`, a package manager may fail to dedupe the plugins.
+However, most shareable configs are using `peerDependencies` to depend on plugins currently.

 ### ⚠️ Fix a surprised behavior of `overrides`.

 Currently, `overrides` is applied after all `overrides` properties are merged.
 This means that the `overrides` in a shareable config priors to the setting in your `.eslintrc`.